Praia da Vitória: History

 Its importance in the economy of the north continued, even after the second Caída da Praia earthquake (on 15 June 1841), that partially destroyed the settlement.
 Its reconstruction, at the end of the 19th century was motivated by councillor José Silvestre Ribeiro.
 As priest Jerónimo Emiliano de Andrade (who lived in the town at the time), referred to Praia da Vitória:

 The traveller who leaves Cabo da Praia is quickly encounters the magnificent and majestic Vila da Praia da Vitória, which is located a short distance, no less than a quarter league ...

 The town was elevated to city on 20 June 1981, although it continued to be referred to as the Vila da Praia da Vitória (until 1983).
 In the second half of the 20th century, a large aerodrome was constructed along the southwestern side of the Portuguese Air Base No.4.
 In addition, the port of Praia was expanded to include a 1400-metre extension.
 These two projects have supported the municipality's growth, along with its large industrial centre.

+The United States Army's presence in the Azores began in 1952 with the arrival of the 501st Transportation Battalion.
+The 501st set up operations and established the military port of Praia da Vitoria.
+At one point, Military Traffic Management Command employed a combined workforce of over 200 military and civilian employees.
+The 501st eventually became the 1324th Medium Port Command which was redesignated the 952d Transportation Co. in October 1997.

+In 2000, the 952nd Transport Company was redesignated the Azores Detachment and switched over to totally civilian staffing.